Many people believe all succulents and cacti need to have the bright direct sunlight to do well, but this isn’t true.

 The Gasteria plant is rather similar to Aloe and Haworthia, but it is a shorter, plumper and more compact version.

 Its leaves are deep green with raised, white bumps in the centers of the leaves.

 Furthermore, the margins of the plant’s round leaves are also adorned with raised, white, bumpy markings.

-These plants are very slow-growing and stay quite small.
+These plants from South Africa are very slow-growing and stay quite small.

 They make a nice decoration in small nooks and crannies where they receive bright indirect light.